VTech DM222 Review

 The DM222 also has the following features:

-This VTech has an average EMF reading of 2.52 V/m at 6 ft from the baby unit.
-This is the third-highest reading in the review, as all of the Vtech options had more EMF than the competition.
+This VTech monitor had the third highest EMF reading.
+It measured 2.52 V/m at 6 ft from the baby unit.
+All of the VTech options had more EMF than the competition.

 While higher than you may want, you can decrease baby's exposure to EMF by placing the baby unit as far from the crib as you can and still hear baby through the parent unit.
 You can also unplug the monitor when not in use.